Best Coffee Storage Containers: 6 options to keep your coffee fresh

 Choosing the right capacity of container comes down to how much coffee your household consumes.
 As a rough guideline, a coffee canister will keep your coffee fresh for one to two weeks.
 So you shouldn’t buy more coffee than you can drink in that timeframe.

-Joe Behm, President of Behmor, which manufactures SCA-certified home roasters and smart brewers, believes coffee starts to drop off in flavor a week after roasting (3).
+Joe Behm, President of Behmor, which manufactures SCA-certified home roasters and smart brewers, believes coffee starts to drop off in flavour a week after roasting (3).

 If you work under the premise that coffee begins to lose its flavours within seven days of being roasted, then at the eighth day you tend to lose some character in the coffee.